MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/pcl.md

 This page explains how to create a **PCL** project that targets a specific profile, which can then be referenced by multiple platform-specific projects.

-## Requirements

-Portable Library projects are automatically enabled in Visual Studio for Mac on macOS, and are built-in to Visual Studio 2013 and later.

 ## What is a Portable Class Library?